Srhbnnstr/project-1/README.md

 * Aesthetically pleasing design and appearance
 * A user can access a list of animal profiles and delete existing profiles
-* Input forms that allow users to add an animal and it's information to the list template
+* Input forms that allow users to add an animal's information and photo to the list template

 ## Planned Features